meosch/gitolite-docker/README.md

 Run the command: `docker run --name=gitolite-test-runner gitolite-docker:latest "YOUR QUOTED COMMAND"` where _"YOUR QUOTED COMMAND"_ is the command to run...
 Between quotes !

 Example: `docker run --name=gitolite-test-runner gitolite-docker:latest "cd gitolite && GITOLITE_TEST=y prove"` which will run all gitolite tests.

+### Todo

+* Need a way that we can use gitolite from other containers.
+How do we setup the ssh keys to make this possible?